Shaughny/Finance-API/README.md

 # FA-REST-API
 REST API for the database of the financial assistant application.

-Capable of Create, Read and Delete functions.
+Capable of Create, Read and Delete requests.